mussol/100-days-of-code/log.md

 ### Day 45: March 17, 2017

 Day 4 & final of the JS mini bootcamp.
 Advanced JS including callback functions, constructors, prototype, closures, recursion.
 Great practice, learned a lot!
 Wish there were more of today's exercises.

+### Day 46: March 18, 2017

+Started a promissing course on watchandcode.com titled practical javascript.
+Starting off good!
+Although it only covered topics I already knew so far, the instructor has a very interesting way to teach, from an example, that makes it all so much more intuitive.
+I find it completes/clarifies my understanding of the concept nicely.

+### Day 47: March 19, 2017

+Second day of practical javascript course.
+Could not dedicate much time to it today but we're reaching the advanced topics so I'm eager.